greatguru/Consumer-Complaints-DB/README.md

 10. Narrowing down to a specific product, the analyst determined that California had the most complaints received regarding "student loans" in the product name field, with a total of 163 complaints.
 This finding sheds light on the challenges faced by students and borrowers in the state's educational and financial landscape, calling for measures to alleviate the burdens

-11. Finally, the analyst explored the companies with the most consumer disputes marked as "yes."
+11. Finally, the analysis explored the companies with the most consumer disputes marked as "yes."
 Bank of America took the lead with 1,069 consumer disputes, followed closely by Equifax with 962 disputes.
 These findings suggest areas where consumers experienced dissatisfaction with the services provided by these companies, highlighting the importance of effective dispute resolution mechanisms.

 ## Conlusion